 Okay, okay I know you are gonna be wondering what the hell I’m talking about when I say, “A Local’s Free guide to an Epic Seoul South Korea Bucket List” but hear me out.
 Now shockingly enough, I am not Korean.
 I mean you have been able to tel from my blonde hair and blue eyes but while I was in Korea, I tried really hard to Koreanize myself.
 I even got these horrendous bangs that flipped up and made me look like a total doofus, but that’s a story for another day.

 So while I may not have Korean DNA or a last name like Lee, Kim, or Park (Fun little factoid for you.
 These three last names are found in over half the population because these names are descended from three ancient, Korean royal families.
-So to differentiate people, people used two syllable first names like Hyun Jung or Yoojin or Trang Pak from Mean Girls), I did live in Seoul South Korea for over a year and teach English there in a craptastic Hagwon of doom (Korean private kindergarten but most of them are nice.
+So to differentiate people, people used two syllable first names like Hyun Jung or Yoojin or Trang Pak from Mean Girls), I did live and travel in Seoul South Korea for over a year while I was teaching English abroad there in a craptastic Hagwon of doom (Korean private kindergarten but most of them are nice.
 Not like mine).

 Actually, I usually refrain from talking about my time in Korea because I was a bit more coo coo bananas than usual while I was there.
 Truth be told, I was super depressed and basically stopped eating ( it got so bad that when I went home to visit, my mom didn’t recognize me).
 I swear, I really thought that moving to Korea would cure my depression, but actually, once the novelty of being there wore off, after about a whole week, I was left with myself and a lot of self hatred (Cue the violins and the swan song.
 Trying to make something not funny funny is super awkward.
 Quick, be distracted from the sadness by a funny meme).

 So the problem was really me, not South Korea because this country is amazing.
 If it wasn’t, I wouldn’t have fallen in love the first time I was there and then gone to all the trouble of procuring a work visa to live there (no small feat I assure you).
 So while my Seoul South Korea travel time wasn’t the most amazing period in my life (I felt like total crap and was hungry all the time.
 My stomach roared like a fog horn) it really wasn’t because of Korea but because of me.
-So send me a virtual hug because I know you’re a kind soul and are super sad that I was totally Anorexic (I am an open book and thank God it wasn’t cancer and I am better now) and pretty miserable but let’s move on to happier things like butterflies, rainbows, unicorns, and what sort of things to do in Seoul.
+So send me a virtual hug because I know you’re a kind soul and are super sad that I was totally Anorexic (I am an open book and thank God it wasn’t cancer and I am better now) and pretty miserable but let’s move on to happier things like butterflies, rainbows, unicorns, and what sort of things to do in Seoul, one of the best places to visit in Korea, as well as a ton of free things to do in Seoul, South Korea.

 1. Han River Cruise